Quest for optimal quantum resetting: protocols for a particle on a chain: Introduction

-In this work, our goal is to find out the optimal resetting schemes under repeated monitoring of a particle moving on a tight-binding lattice, that can be used as an efficient protocol for the search process.
-In this context, it is important to point out that there has been a plethora of work on the quantum walk on tight binding lattice without resetting~\cite{tb1,tb2,tb3,tb4,tb5,tb6,modak2023non,thiel2018spectral}.
-We propose a scheme according to which we do not reset the particle to its initial position, instead the particle is reset to sites where the probability of finding the particle would have been maximum provided the evolution of the quantum state has not been interrupted by repetitive measurements, called most probable position resetting (MPR).
-Given the tight-binding lattice and our choice of initial state, such sites are doubly degenerate, we associate probabilities of resetting to each of those two sites and reset accordingly (see Fig.~\ref{fig0} for the schematic of our protocols).
-We like to emphasize that in the case of the unbiased classical random walk, the probability distribution will always have a peak in the initial position, hence, the quantum counterpart of protocol is the same as the initial position resetting (IPR)~\cite{yin2023restart}.
+In this work, our goal is to find out the optimal resetting schemes under repeated monitoring of a particle moving on a tight-binding lattice that can be used as an efficient protocol for the search process.
+In this context, it is essential to point out that there has been a plethora of work on the quantum walk on tight binding lattice without resetting~\cite{tb1,tb2,tb3,tb4,tb5,tb6,modak2023non,thiel2018spectral}. {\bla We propose a scheme according to which we do not reset the particle to its initial position; instead, at a given resetting step, resets are done with certain probabilities to the set of possible peak positions (where the probability of finding the particle is maximum) that could occur because of the previous resets and followed by uninterrupted unitary evolution, irrespective of which path was taken by the particle in previous steps, called the most probable position resetting (MPR).
+As an example, we demonstrate our protocols in the form of a schematic based on the real data in Fig.~\ref{fig0}.} We like to emphasize that in the case of the unbiased classical random walk, the probability distribution will always have a peak in the initial position; hence, the quantum counterpart of the protocol is the same as the initial position resetting (IPR)~\cite{yin2023restart}.
 However, there is no classical counterpart to the MPR protocol.
-We find that MPR protocol reduces the mean FDT significantly in comparison to the previously studied IPR protocols for optimal resetting time.
-Moreover, we introduce an adaptive most probable position resetting (Adaptive MPR) protocol by carefully varying the probability of choosing one of the double degenerate most likely visited sites in each resetting step.
+We find that the MPR protocol reduces the mean FDT significantly in comparison to the previously studied IPR protocols for optimal resetting time.
+Moreover, we introduce a two-stage adaptive most probable position resetting (Adaptive two-stage MPR) protocol by carefully varying the probability of going left and right in each step.
 Further reduction in mean FDT is observed in this protocol.
 The optimal mean FDT increases linearly with the increasing distance of the detector from the center.
-The slope of this linear dependence is smaller for MPR and adaptive MPR than the previously studied resetting protocols, which signifies the advantage of MPR and adaptive MPR over IPR when the detector is far apart from the center.
+The slope of this linear dependence is smaller for MPR and adaptive MPR than the previously studied resetting protocols~\cite{yin2023restart}, which signifies the advantage of MPR and adaptive two-stage MPR over IPR when the detector is far apart from the center.

 The manuscript is organized as follows.
 We introduce the tight-binding model and repetitive measurement formalism in Sec.\ref{sec:intro}.
 In Sec.\ref{sec:protocols}, we introduce different resetting schemes.
 Results are discussed in Sec.\ref{sec:results} and followed by discussions in Sec.\ref{sec:discussion}.